-What Are Implant-Retained Dentures?
+What Are Implant Retained Dentures?

-Which Is Right for You?
+Implant-Supported Dentures vs Implant Retained Dentures: Which Is Right for You?

-Both types of dentures can give great cosmetic and functional results, so picking the right type of implant dentistry for you depends on some related factors that can determine how each will fit into your lifestyle.
+Both types of dentures can give great cosmetic and functional results, so picking the right type of implant dentistry for you depend on some related factors that can determine how each will fit into your lifestyle.

-Are You a Candidate?: First, you have to consider whether your jawbone is compatible with implant-supported dentures.
+First, you have to consider whether your jawbone is compatible with implant-supported dentures.
 If you don’t have enough jawbone to support a full complement of dental implants, you may not be able to get an implant-supported denture.

-Diet: If you are a big fan of some hard-to-chew foods like steak, you’ll probably get better results from implant-supported dentures.
+If you are a big fan of some hard-to-chew foods like steak, you’ll probably get better results from implant-supported dentures.

-Lifestyle: If you don’t like the thought of having removable dentures or want to make sure your teeth are always in place when you wake up first thing in the morning, then implant-supported dentures are the right choice.
+If you don’t like the thought of having removable dentures or want to make sure your teeth are always in place when you wake up first thing in the morning, then implant-supported dentures are the right choice.

 Never make a health decision exclusively based on cost, but it’s an important factor to consider.
 For instance, cosmetic dentistry might look expensive on paper, but the benefits it provides to your health and confidence are priceless.
 Dentures vs implants cost are no different.
 Comparing the two types of implant dentures, implant-supported dentures tend to be significantly more expensive.
 Many factors affect the cost of dental implants.